ConnorGIT5/Flask_Blog/README.md

   URLs for each blog post and user should have their username in the URL instead of IDs |
   full list of all pip installations |
   instructions for all database related stuff |
+  search results are way too basic |
+  search should have author search, title search, and date search |
+  a feature for page 1, page 2, etc, and show results per page |

+  * a remiender to be thankful for all the code that works with no error *